still-nikk/PPproject/README.md

 ### The user can search for a specific product by entering its ID.
 ### The system checks the availability and provides product details.
 ### The code allows for efficient inventory management and provides a user-friendly way for shop owners to handle their bookshop operations.
-### [Note: The code itself is provided as part of the document, but for a complete demonstration, it should be executed in a C++ environment.